AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2024/2024-11-19-cloudflare-training-101-102.md

 ## The Importance of Learning and Practice in Cloudflare’s Ecosystem

-Understanding the capabilities of Cloudflare is essential for leveraging its potential.
+Understanding the capabilities of Cloudflare is essential for <!-- more -->leveraging its potential.

 - **Continuous Learning**
     - Cloudflare regularly evolves its offerings, introducing new features and optimisations.